LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/3_Dependent Phrase/1_Syntactic function1.md

    - Comparative constructions can be complex in English grammar, often involving combinations with prepositions.
 We currently tag these as prepositions.
       - *She is as tall <ins>**as** her brother</ins>.*
       - *He is taller <ins>**than** his friend</ins>.*
-   - We defined a list of [multi‐word prepositions](../4_discussions/README.md/#multi-words-prepositions-and-subordinators).
+   - Check out the list of the multi-word linking prepositions [here](https://lcr-ads-lab.github.io/LxGrTagger-Documentation/docs/Discussions/#multi-words).